dr-armani/smart-constitution/README.md

 > 3.1.
 Maintain stability, law, and order throughout the transition period;
 > 3.2.
 Exercise control over the armed forces, law enforcement, and judiciary during the transition period;
 > 3.3.
-Prepare multiple constitution drafts within 10 weeks of formation, allowing any Member to submit a constitution draft;
+Prepare multiple constitution drafts within 10 weeks of formation, enabling each Member to submit one constitution draft;
 > 3.4.
 Organize a national referendum to ratify a new constitution after the 10-week period;
 > 3.5.
 Enable every citizen born in 2006 or eariler to vote for any of the submitted constitution drafts in the referendum;
 > 3.6.
+Recruit enough registrars to register every eligible citizen (who wants to vote) by two independent registrars;
+> 3.7.
 Conduct the referendum using approval voting, allowing each citizen to vote for multiple constitution drafts;
-> 3.7.
+> 3.8.
 Hold national elections to establish a new government in accordance with the ratified constitution within four weeks of the referendum; and
-> 3.8.
+> 3.9.
 Dissolve itself and transfer all power to the newly elected government within two weeks after the national elections.

 ### 4. If TG fails to fulfill its duties within 18 weeks:

 > 4.1.
-A new Neutral entity shall be appointed to restart the process.
+Three new Neutral agents shall be appointed to restart the process.
 > 4.2.
-The new Neutral entity shall randomly select 1,200 new citizens to vote for candidates.
+The new Neutral agents shall randomly select 1,200 new citizens to vote for candidates.
 > 4.3.
 The 1,200 new randomly selected citizens elect 50 new Members in an open, inclusive and free election.
 > 4.4.
 The existing TG shall be dissolved and replaced by the newly formed TG composed of 50 new Members.